zurutech/zurutech.github.io/_posts/2020-04-03-rendering-in-UE4.md

 The three systems are:

-1. Reflection Captures
+1. *Reflection Captures*

     It's an actor that works capturing a static cubemap at its location.
 As a solution is pretty fast but the visual result is good only if you are in the same position of the reflection capture.
 The moment you move away from it, the camera won't match the position and the reflections starts to look odd.
 Usually you don't see that because of the combinations of the other systems (explained later on).
 Performance wise is the best you can do, since is precalculated, and you can set the size of the cubemap that will be generated.
 Plus, it only works within the range of the reflection actor: all the object inside that range will sample from the cubemap.
 Otherwise, objects that are outside the actor range will not receive any reflection.
     Pros: precalculated and so very fast
     Cons: inaccurate, local within the range of the actor

-2. Planar Reflections
+2. *Planar Reflections*

     These are not very common, fairly never used.
 They are similar to the reflection captures, but they capture from a plane and they could be real time.
 Because of this, planar reflections can be heavy, but are good for flat surfaces on a limited area (good for a mirror, bad for an ocean surface).
 For this system there's the planar reflection actor that you can set to realtime enabling the `capture every frame` option.

-3. Screen Space Reflections (SSR)
+3. *Screen Space Reflections (SSR)*

     This is the default system.
 It's a screen space effect and it's precision does not depend on the camera position.
 It's a real time effect that only shows reflection of what is visible in the scene.
 As it is a screen space effect, it affects the entire world, it doesn't have a range.
     Problems are: it does have a cost and it's noisy.
 Plus, it won't reflect stuff that is not on screen (so if something is culled, it won't be reflected, but most of the time you want have it reflected).

 Because all of pros and cons of every system, you should combine them for the better results.
 To debug the reflections in your scene, you can switch to the reflection visualization in the view mode options in the Unreal editor.

-Performance implications: having many reflection capures may slowdown the level loading time.
+Performance implications: having many reflection captures may slowdown the level loading time.
 Try to not overlap reflection captures because otherwise the pixel shader will end up doing a lot of sampling from different cubemaps and it has to combine them as well, so it will cost performances.
 Generally, planar reflections should be avoided.
 For projects that needs to run on limited hardware, try to avoid SSR, otherwise you can push it on desktop or high level targets in favor of the other systems.

 Unreal does have also the *skylight* actor that provide a backup if you need to place a lot of reflection captures in your scene.
 It will capture a cubemap for the entire world within the sky distance threshold.
 If there is an object in the scene that is not affected by any kind of reflection system, it will backup on the skylight.